ankane/xgboost-ruby/README.md

 ## Related Projects

 - [LightGBM](https://github.com/ankane/lightgbm) - LightGBM for Ruby
-- [Eps](https://github.com/ankane/eps) - Machine Learning for Ruby
+- [Eps](https://github.com/ankane/eps) - Machine learning for Ruby

 ## Credits

+This library follows the [Python API](https://xgboost.readthedocs.io/en/latest/python/python_api.html), with the `get_` and `set_` prefixes removed from methods to make it more Ruby-like.

-Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for serving as an initial reference.
+Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for showing how to use FFI.

 ## History